 Pursuant to Section 766.24 of the Export Administration Regulations, 15 C.F.R.
-Parts 730-774 (2010) ("EAR" or the "Regulations"), I hereby grant the request of the Bureau of Industry and Security ("BIS") to renew for 180 days the Order Temporarily Denying the Export Privileges of Mahan Airways ("TDO"), as I find that renewal of the TDO is necessary in the and and
+Parts 730-774 (2010) ("EAR" or the "Regulations"), I hereby grant the request of the Bureau of Industry and Security ("BIS") to renew for 180 days the September 3, 2010 Order Temporarily Denying the Export Privileges of Mahan Airways and Gatewick LLC ("TDO"), as I find that renewal of the TDO is necessary in the public interest to prevent an imminent violation of the EAR.
+Additionally, pursuant to Section 766.23 of the Regulations, including the provision of notice and an opportunity to respond, I find it necessary to add the following persons as related persons in order to prevent evasion of the TDO: